 BitLocker is encryption software which allows security conscious users to fully secure their drives from potential hackers.
 In Windows 10 Pro Microsoft has made some fine adjustments to the service.

-The new iteration of BitLocker allows users to encrypt individual files and keep them alongside unencrypted ones.
+The current iteration allows users to encrypt individual files and keep them alongside unencrypted ones.
 Plus they can now be used in the same way on USB sticks, improving the way in which files can be shared between those with the proper clearance to read them.

 Windows Update for Business